In this week’s Comixology (at Amazon) sales, it’s May the 4th, so that means a Star Wars Sale. And also… Carnage?

 In case you’re having troubles with the new UIX (a LOT of people have been):

-The Marvel Star Wars May the Fourth Sale runs through Monday, 5/16.
+The Marvel May the Fourth Star Wars Sale runs through Monday, 5/8.

 - Darth Vader (’15-’16) – The AMAZING Kieron Gillen / Salvador Larroca run

 Vader Down – the Darth Vader / Star Wars crossover sequence that is KEY to this run if you’re getting the “regular” volumes – it’s in the omnibus editions.

 - Darth Vader (’17 – ’18) – The also great Charles Soule / Giuseppe Camuncoli run

 - Doctor Aphra (’16-’19) – Sort of an evil Indiana Jones in the Star Wars universe, spinning off from Darth Vader.
-The first three volumes are especially entertaining
+The early Gillen/Walker run is particularly good.

 - Kanan: The Last Padawan – Star Wars Rebels prequel by by Greg Weisman and Pepe Larraz